Oasis at the edge of the Sahara

 The tasks could be all kinds of different tasks, varying day by day or week by week, like:

-- Mixing mud and making mud bricks
+- Mixing mud and making a lot of mud bricks

 - Cooking.
 We are happy to teach you how to make traditional Moroccan meals & tea, and happy to learn new recipes